kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/high-availability.md

 ### Create load balancer for kube-apiserver

-{{< note >}}
-There are many configurations for load balancers.
-The following example is only one option.
-Your cluster requirements may need a different configuration.
-{{< /note >}}

 1. Create a kube-apiserver load balancer, and setup a name in DNS which resolves to it.
 This load balancer should transparently distribute traffic to all healthy control plane nodes.
 As a result, the load balancer must be able to accept connections on the apiserver port, and communicate with all control plane nodes on the apiserver port.

-  Check if your deployment environment has a highly available load balancer, and use that if possible.
+  - Check if your deployment environment has a highly available load balancer, and use that if possible.
 Otherwise, setup a TCP forwarding load balancer (such as [HAProxy](http://www.haproxy.org/)).
 Make sure to follow the documentation to properly setup this load balancer in a highly-available configuration.
-Otherwise your load balancer becomes a single point of failure.
+Otherwise, your load balancer becomes a single point of failure.

 1. Add the first control plane nodes to the load balancer and test the connection using: